PQMigrate/pqmigrate.github.io/about.markdown

 [//]: <> [jekyll-organization]: https://github.com/jekyll%
-We are a group of PhD with expertise in cryptography and secure protocols.
+We are a group of PhDs, located in Singapore and Europe, with expertise in cryptography and secure protocols.
 We provide consultancy services for Post Quantum Cryptography Migration.

 Contact Information: pqmigrate@gmail.com